Krylov Subspace Recycling For Matrix Functions: The sign function in lattice QCD

 Lattice QCD computations with the overlap formalism are dominated by computing solutions to a sequence of $N$ linear systems of the form

-The computation of quark propagators \cite{joo2019status} is a special case wherein the matrices $\textbf{D}_{ovl}^{(i)}$ remains fixed and the vectors $\textbf{b}^{(i)}$ are changing from one system to the next.
-In the initial phase of generating QCD gauge fields in the Markov chain Monte Carlo process, the matrix $\textbf{D}_{ovl}^{(i)}$ is slowly changing for every system \cite{cundy2009numerical}.
+The computation of quark propagators \cite{joo2019status} is a special case wherein the matrices $D_{ovl}^{(i)}$ remain fixed and the vectors $\vb^{(i)}$ are changing from one system to the next.
+In the initial phase of generating QCD gauge fields in the Markov Chain Monte Carlo process, the configuration of gauge links and thus the matrix $D_{ovl}^{(i)}$ is slowly changing for every system \cite{cundy2009numerical}.